Share This

 3. Huge Change for Multiple Students Enrolled in College Simultaneously

-Under current FAFSA rules, a family’s Expected Family Contribution is reduced when they have two or more kids in college at the same time.
+Under the old FAFSA rules, a family’s Expected Family Contribution was reduced when they had two or more kids in college simultaneously.

 4. For Divorced or Separated Households: Change in the Parent Responsible for Completing the FAFSA